sees9730/CubeSatMissionPlanner/docs/input_file.rst

 Targets_Info Worksheet
 ===============

 Defines scientific targets for observation.
-For more information, see the :doc:`targets`.
+For more information, see the :doc:`targets` page.

 Required Columns:
 ----------------